nate-walter/nate-walter/README.md

 # Thanks for checking out my GitHub

 ## I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
-My Capstone Project turned out really well, I think.
-It's an Image Classification Transfer-Learning Neural Network.
+My Capstone turned out really well, I think.
+It's an Image Classification Transfer-Learning Neural Network check it out [below](#pinned)

 ### 🔭 I’m currently working on a unique real-world project that's over a decade in the making!
 It's titled ***The-Great-Experiment*** and is pinned below.
 Feel free to look at it